Politylos/EGH455/README.md

 # EGH455
 ## EGH455 Advance System Design
-This github repository is for group12's EGH455 raspberry pi codebase.
+This github repository is for group12's EGH455 raspberry pi code.

 ### Raspberry PI login details
 The username for the RPi is `group12`.